backstage/backstage/docs/features/software-templates/adding-templates.md

 Once we have a `template.yaml` ready, we can then add it to the software catalog for use by the scaffolder.

+> Note: When you add or modify a template, you will need to refresh the location entity.
+> Otherwise, Backstage won't display the template in the available templates,
+> or it will keep showing the old template.
+You can refresh the location instance by
+> going into `Catalog` web page, choosing `Locations` instead of `Components`, and selecting the correct location entity.
+> From there, you can click on the refresh icon representing "Sheduled entity refresh" action.
+> Afterwards, you should see your template updated.

 You can add the template files to the catalog through [static location configuration](../software-catalog/configuration.md#static-location-configuration), for example: